jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/SDK-Reference/Java-SDK/Quick-Start-3.md

 reader.close();
 storageObject.close();
 ```
-Notification: see “Download File” for more information of downloading Object.
+Notification: see "Download File" for more information of downloading Object.

 ## List Objects